-Tips To Get The Most Out Of The New Reid Reviews Site
+Tips To Get The Most Out Of Reid Reviews

-2. We feel that pagination works well for the new site.
-But to use it well, be sure to try the right/left arrow keys on your keyboard or side-swipes on your touch screen.
+2. The articles on this site are paginated.
+To make best use of that design, be sure to try the right/left arrow keys on your keyboard (or side-swipes on your touch screen) to change pages.
 With a little practice it gets pretty speedy.
-Remember to click on the article itself first to activate the arrow key controls.
+Remember to click on the article itself first to activate your keyboard's arrow key controls.

 When I'm reading RR on an iOS device, I find it very fluid to be able swipe up and down to scroll and swipe side to side to change pages.
 But this is a new functionality that most web sites have not yet added so it will be unfamiliar to many people.
 Like the iPad or iPhone itself, it takes a little practice to get used to.
 If you end up having trouble with the side swipe (accidentally changing pages when you meant to scroll) you have the option to disable that feature on our mobile viewers.
 I recommend practicing a bit, instead, to get used to the feature because it makes navigating an article faster and easier than using the page change links at the bottom.
 But it's up to you.